Runtime Reference

 • data (Union[list, tuple, ndarray]) – An object to construct the array from, can be a Tuple, List, or generally any type convertible to an np.array

-• dtype (Union) – One of the built-in types, e.g.: warp.mat33, if dtype is Any and data an ndarray then it will be inferred from the array data type
+• dtype (Union) – One of the available data types, such as warp.float32, warp.mat33, or a custom struct.
+If dtype is Any and data is an ndarray, then it will be inferred from the array data type

 • shape (tuple) – Dimensions of the array